We will help you craft a plan that's right for you.

 What Sets Our Wichita Falls Estate Planning Law Firm Apart

-What to Expect When Working With Us to Craft Your Perfect Estate Plan
+What to Expect When Working With Our Team to Craft Your Perfect Estate Plan

 It doesn’t matter where you are or what you do, we can tailor this process for you.
-Whether you prefer in-person meetings or virtual Zoom meetings, we can accommodate you.
+Whether you prefer in-person meetings, virtual Zoom meetings, or simple telephone calls, we can accommodate you.
 Our process is smooth and simple.
 Our process goes like this:

-We send you a simple Estate Planning Questionnaire for you to fill out before your Discovery Meeting with the attorney.
+- We send you a simple Estate Planning Questionnaire for you to fill out before your Discovery and Strategic Planning Session with the attorney.
 This provides us with some basic information about your family and your assets.
 The questionnaire is usually filled out online, but we can also mail the questionnaire to you if you prefer.

-During your Discovery Meeting, you will meet with the attorney to discuss your goals and the different strategies to accomplish those goals.
+- During your Discovery and Strategic Planning Session, you will meet with the attorney to discuss your goals and the different strategies to accomplish those goals.

 It’s important to understand that estate planning is a never-ending process.
 As the changes of life happen (i.e., you have more kids, your kids grow up, your loved ones pass away, assets are sold or acquired), you need to make sure your estate plan is up to date and still reflects your wishes and desires.
 Once you have your initial plan established, we will follow up with you on a regular basis to ensure all necessary changes are made and adjust your plan accordingly.
 We will have a lifetime partnership and ensure the perfect plan is always in place for you and your family.